The 8 BEST Compost Bins For An Apartment

 5. Hot Frog Living Composter

-If you want to choose a composter, that will actually turn your scraps into nutrient-rich soil, then this worm composter might be the one for you!
+If you want to choose a composter, that will turn your scraps into nutrient-rich soil, then this worm composter might be the one for you!

 Vermicomposters is great and it is easy if you know what you’re doing.

 This type of composting is extremely efficient, especially with the Hot Frog Living Composter.
+There are e few very important aspects and features that this composter includes:

-- First off, there is a small spigot on the bottom that will allow you to collect the ”compost tea” which is GREAT for your plants ( make sure to dilute the “worm tea” by mixing 1 part “tea” with 1 part water)
+- First off, there is a small spigot on the bottom that will allow you to collect the ”compost tea” which is great for your plants ( make sure to dilute the “worm tea” by mixing 1 part “tea” with 1 part water)

 - The top lid is tight-fitting, and the two trays provide a lot of space for the worms to do their job

-How does it work?
+So, how does it work?

 The “base layer” is the place for any excess moisture or worm juice.
 In the bottom is the built-in drain so you can collect the “compost tea”.

+On top of the layer is a filter, that prevents the worms from falling.
 After that, you have the first tray, where you are going to put the worms.

 You need a good balance between carbon (BROWNs) and nitrogen (GREENs – your food scraps).